Can You Refuse to Show ID to the Police in California?

 Getting asked for ID while driving

-If you do not provide the officer with your Driver’s License while driving, you may be charged with a violation of CVC 12500 as either a misdemeanor or a non-criminal infraction at the prosecutor’s discretion.
-If charged as an infraction, the penalty is a $250 fine, approximately.
-If charged as a misdemeanor, the penalty can result in up to six months in county jail and/or $1,000 in fines.
-Plus, if you drive on a suspended license, it is always considered a misdemeanor offense that can result in up to six months in county jail and a $1,000 fine.
+If you do not provide the officer with your Driver’s License while driving, you may be charged with a violation of CVC § 12500 as either a misdemeanor or an infraction at the prosecutor’s discretion.
+If charged as an infraction, the penalty is an approximate fine of $250 plus applicable penalty assessments.
+If charged as a misdemeanor, the penalty can result in up to six months in county jail and/or a $1,000 fine plus applicable penalty assessments.
+Additionally, if you drive on a suspended license, the consequences for this act can become even greater.
+Some subsections of driving on a suspended license, namely CVC § 14601.2(a), can result in a minimum confinement of ten (10) days and a maximum of up to six months in county jail and a $1,000 fine plus applicable penalty assessments.

 Do passengers need to show their ID?

 Typically, if you are a passenger in a car that the police pulled over, you do not need to comply with a request to show your ID.
-Just being a passenger is not enough legal justification for an officer to see your ID.
-But, if they do ask to see it, you will need to decide whether to comply.
+Just being a passenger is not enough legal justification for an officer to demand to see your ID.
+Therefore, if the police officer does ask to see your ID you will need to decide whether to comply.

 Can I be arrested for refusing to show my ID?

-Although non-drivers in California cannot legally be arrested just for refusing to provide their identification, the police may do so, anyway.
-And, although an experienced criminal defense attorney can help you get your case dismissed, the arrest alone can affect your reputation, livelihood, and future.
+Although non-drivers in California cannot legally be arrested just for refusing to provide their identification, the police may do so anyway.
+Although an experienced criminal defense attorney can help you get your case dismissed, the arrest alone can affect your reputation, livelihood and your future.
 Thus, sometimes it is wise to provide the police with your ID even though there is no legal requirement to do so.

-For example, if you are on probation, it is essential to comply with the terms of your release – terms that almost always include a requirement not to get arrested.
-If you are on probation and get arrested, the result might well be a probation violation hearing and a return to incarceration.
+In other circumstances such as you being on probation, it is essential to comply with the terms of your probation that almost always includes you to comply with any demand of a police or probation officer.
+If you are on probation and get arrested, the result might well be a probation violation and a possible return to incarceration.

-If the police arrest you for failing to show your ID, you need skilled legal guidance from a knowledgeable criminal defense attorney.
+If the police arrest you for failing to show your ID when you are not lawfully detained, you need skilled legal guidance from a knowledgeable criminal defense attorney.
 It’s within your rights to remain silent and demand to see your lawyer.

 Contact The Law Offices of Bryan R. Kazarian today.

-At the Law Offices of Bryan R. Kazarian, we understand how stressful being charged with a crime can be, which is why our compassionate attorneys will work to protect your rights while also fighting aggressively to have your charges dropped or dismissed.
+At The Law Offices of Bryan R. Kazarian we understand how stressful being charged with a crime can be.
+This is why our compassionate attorneys will work to protect your rights while also fighting aggressively to have your charges dismissed.
 If you or a loved one has been accused of a crime, you can’t afford to waste any time.
 Contact The Law Offices of Bryan R. Kazarian today at 855-918-4253 to discuss your defense with a skilled criminal defense attorney.

 We have offices in Santa Ana, Westminster, Newport Beach and Fullerton to serve clients with matters heard at the Central, West, Harbor, and North Justice Centers, respectively, for all of Orange County.
 The lawyers at The Law Offices of Bryan R. Kazarian are here to help!
 Book an online consultation to get started today.